Shell CEO Roasted at TED Climate Conference He Was Foolishly Invited to Speak At

 “If you’re going to sit here and act like you care about climate action, why are you appealing the recent court ruling that Shell must decrease its emissions by 45% by 2030?” she asked, referring to a landmark May ruling from a Dutch court.
 “Will you repeal this?”

-As Van Beurden began to respond, McDonald cut him off as youth activists climbed onto the stage, unfurling banners that read, “No future in fossil fuels.”
-The activists walked out of the room as McDonald removed her mic and stepped off the stage to join them.
+As Van Beurden began to respond, MacDonald cut him off as youth activists climbed onto the stage, unfurling banners that read, “No future in fossil fuels.”
+The activists walked out of the room as MacDonald removed her mic and stepped off the stage to join them.
 As they walked out the auditorium doors, they shouted, “Don’t just watch us, join us!”

 The CEO referred to the protest as a form of “blackwashing,” a term that co-opts common claims of “greenwashing.”
 Aja Barber, a writer and fashion consultant in attendance, said in a Twitter DM that “it felt exact[ly] like he was co-opting language from the climate justice movement and doing it poorly at that,” and that the term “feels vaguely racist.”
 It’s at the very least problematic given that the climate justice movement has centered around people of color.
 Shell is no stranger to greenwashing either, with a Netherlands consumer watchdog recently ruling the company’s “carbon neutral” fuel campaign was just PR spin.